 Automake must know all the source files that could possibly go into a program, even if not all the files are built in every circumstance.
-Any files which are only conditionally built should be listed in the appropriate 'EXTRA' variable.
-For instance, if hello-linux.c were conditionally included in hello, the Makefile.am would contain:
+Any files which are only conditionally built should be listed in the appropriate 'EXTRA\' variable.
+For instance, if hello-linux.c or hello-generic.c were conditionally included in hello, the Makefile.am would contain: